jhykes/nuclide-data/README.rst

   * 'abundance' : isotopic abundance (float in [0, 1])
   * 'weight' : atomic weight, dimensionless (ufloat)
   * 'mass excess' : mass excess in MeV (ufloat)
   * 'decay modes' : a dictionary with the type of decay as the keys.
-The dictionary contains
+Each dictionary contains
       * 'Q-value' : Q-value of decay reaction in MeV (float)
       * 'branch fraction' : the branching fraction for a particular decay